docker-images-mamono210/asciiquarium/README.md

 Role Variables
 --------------

-It is recommended that all variables should not be changed.
+It is recommended all variables not be changed.

 ```YAML
 asciiquarium_download_url: http://www.robobunny.com/projects/asciiquarium/asciiquarium.tar.gz